xyproto/shrinky-intro/README.md

-# 4k intro skeleton for 64-bit Arch Linux
+# Skeleton for a 4k (demoscene) intro for 64-bit Linux

+For developing on Arch Linux.
+The executables should work on any modern 64-bit x86 Linux distro.

 ![shrinky-intro](shrinky-intro.gif)